Team Titans: Story

 One of several Team Titans teams from the future, they function as a rebellion against the dictator Lord Chaos, the son of Donna Troy.
 The Titans travel back in time to prevent Chaos' birth, but instead convince Donna to give up her powers, ensuring that Chaos will be born, but lack powers as well.
 However, the Titans are trapped in the past and unable to return to the future.
 Their alternate-future Nightwing comes back in time and briefly joins the team.
 This version of Nightwing, attacked and corrupted by a dark version of Raven shortly after his arrival, changes his name to Deathwing and becomes Raven's assistant.

 During the Zero Hour: Crisis in Time! event, Killowat, Redwing, Nightrider, Prester Jon, and Battalion are revealed to originate from a false timeline created by Monarch, who intended them to act as sleeper agents for him during the time crisis.
 When Monarch is defeated, the timelines he created are destroyed, causing the heroes from those futures to be erased from existence.
 Mirage, Terra, and Deathwing survive.
-It is later established that they are from the current timeline and were transported through time and given false memories by the Time Trapper, who wished to use them as sleeper agents against Extant.
+It is later established that they are from the real timeline and not the false one, and that they had been transported back through time and given false memories by the Time Trapper who planned to use them as sleeper agents against Extant.